Levael/CS-tests/C#-tests/Documentation/GlobalTimeManager.md

 ## Overview

-`GlobalTimeManager` manages the global time for an application, ensuring high accuracy and precision.
+`GlobalTimeManager` manages the whole timing for an application, ensuring high accuracy and precision.
 It uses internal ticks to track time and offers mechanisms to schedule and manage tasks.

 ---